vzMars/daft-punk-tribute-page/README.md

 This website was created using only HTML and CSS.
 The layout of this site uses flexbox and uses relative length units for the font-sizes and images.
 With the use of media queries this site is responsive and works on different viewport sizes.

+## Optimizations

+I would love to go back and make the responsiveness of this site smoother and experiment using CSS functions like max(), min() and clamp().
+I also would like to improve the design of the website.

 ## Lessons Learned:

 I learned how to work with relative units, media queries and flexbox to create a responsive website.
 I also learned how to work with external fonts by importing them via CSS.
 Overall, I am happy with how this site turned out and aim to learn more about responsive web design.